edusporto/cctk-applet/README.md

 ## Building

 The Rust toolchain needs to be installed to build this project.
-Installation instructions can be found on https://rustup.rs/.
+Installation instructions can be found at https://rustup.rs/.

 Once the toolchain is installed, the program can be built with